apache/cloudstack-documentation/source/adminguide/storage.rst

    .. note::
-      In case of KVM and PowerFlex/ScaleIO storage, live migration of instance's root disk is allowed from one PowerFlex/ScaleIO storage pool to another, without stopping the instance.
+      In case of KVM and PowerFlex/ScaleIO storage, live migration of Instance's root disk is allowed from one PowerFlex/ScaleIO storage pool to another, without stopping the Instance.

 Resizing Volumes